jackmschroeder/Election-Analytics/Posts/week3.md

 ### Methodology

+As discussed in lab, phone polling is generally viewed as better than online polling.
+Part of this is because some online polls are subject to manipulation, and, broadly speaking, phone polling should reach a more representative population than online polls.
+I wanted to see if this assumption holds true in FiveThirtyEight's pollster ratings.

+There are three possible outcomes.
+The assumption may hold true, meaning the website gives higher polling ratings to predominantly over-the-phone polls.
+On the other hand, since there is a perceived bias toward trusting phone polls, it is also possible that online pollsters work harder to ensure a representative sample, which FiveThirtyEight rewards with higher grades.
+All that said, it's also possible there is a similar distribution between the two mediums, which would also make sense.

+The visualization below segments each individual poll by methodology.
+I took raw polls (instead of grouping by pollster) to get a sense for the general polling environment, since some pollsters may produce significantly more polls than others.
+For polls that contained both online and over-the-phone elements, the dataset seemed to indicate which medium was used more by listing an online/over-the-phone method first.

 ![Pollster Ratings by Methodology](../Plots/week3plot2.png)

+A few takeaways from the graph:

+(1) There is more online polling than over-the-phone.
+This is probably due to cost, but it is interesting that it still holds true when filtering out unrated pollsters (since new, spontaneous pollsters are likely unrated).

+(2) Phone polls tend to be higher-rated than online polls.
+This lends credence to the assumption that phone polling is more rigorous.

+(3) There are a significant amount of well-rated phone polls.
+This may be because phone pollsters with the capability to produce large number of polls also have the resources to be very rigorous and the track record to be predictive.

 A nice extension of this work would be to see if *national and state pollsters differ* in rating or methodology.
 This may be worth looking into next week.